rossb34/PortfolioAnalyticsPresentation2015/presentation.md

 * R/Finance Committee

 <!---
+Hammer home the point of modular architecture and ability to "plug" custom moments and objective functions to define your own optimization problems
 - One of the best things about GSoC is the opportunity to work and interact with the mentors.
 - Thank the GSoC mentors for offering help and guidance during the GSoC project and after as I continued to work on the PortfolioAnalytics package.
 - R/Finance Committee for the conference and the opportunity to talk about PortfolioAnalytics.
 - Google for funding the Google Summer of Code for PortfolioAnalytics and many other proposals for R

 Thank everyone for attending
 I hope they learned something and are motivated to use PortfolioAnalytics